2gis/on-premise-helm-charts/charts/navi-async-matrix/README.md

-# 2GIS Distance Matrix Async Service
+# 2GIS Distance Matrix Async API

-Use this Helm chart to deploy Distance Matrix Async Service, which is a part of 2GIS's [On-Premise Navigation services](https://docs.2gis.com/en/on-premise/navigation).
+Use this Helm chart to deploy Distance Matrix Async API, which is a part of 2GIS's [On-Premise Navigation services](https://docs.2gis.com/en/on-premise/navigation).

 Read more about the On-Premise solution [here](https://docs.2gis.com/en/on-premise/overview).